Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

 4. Basic Linux administration skills.
 5. Basic understanding of public cloud platforms like AWS, GCP, Azure.
 6. Understanding of IP, routing, reverse proxy (recommended).
-7. A service account configured with the appropriate privileges to perform the below steps.
-Note that majority of the commands used in this deployment process were using the gcloud & gsutil CLI binaries.
-These can be downloaded from [here](https://cloud.google.com/sdk/docs/install).
-8. A RedHat account to download the necessary binaries (oc, kubectl & openshift-installer binaries), RedHat coreos and the pull secret from.
+8. A RedHat account to download the necessary binaries (oc, kubectl & openshift-install binaries), RedHat coreos and the pull secret from.
 If you do not have a RedHat account, you can create one [here](https://www.redhat.com/wapps/ugc/register.html?_flowId=register-flow&_flowExecutionKey=e1s1).

 ## Steps: